-The governing body comprises the following governors:
+The governing board comprises the following governors:

 - a.
-Two Community Governors
+Three Community Governors

 - b.
 The Principal (Headteacher)

 - c.
-Three Parent Governors
+Four Parent Governors

 - d.
-Two Partnership Governors
+One Partnership Governor

 - e.
 One Teaching Staff Governor

 - f.
 One Non-Teaching Staff Governor

 Policies and procedures adopted for the induction and training of Directors